thinking-with-computers/ludus-spec/interactivity.md

 I think the R-style markdown notebook makes a lot of sense, and should absolutely be something we work towards.
 But very little beats a REPL for early hacking and distribution.
 Also, it can be the basis for a language server that has a built-in "REPL" in the editor later on.

 The API will take some doing to get right, and the REPL functions will need some special wiring up.
-But it should be reasonably straightforward.
+And the text input interface may be a bit titchy (when is a newline the end of an expression?).
+But it should be reasonably straightforward, all told.